isomerpages/imda-tradetrust/_solution/Banker or Financier.md

 </p>
 <p>Traditional banks and alternative financing platforms have long provided
 liquidity and capital to businesses.</p>
-<p>By tokenizing real-world assets through the use of Bills of Lading and
+<p>By tokenizing real-world assets for example through the use of Bills of
-warehouse receipts, it becomes possible to trade and finance smaller fractions of assets.
+Lading and warehouse receipts, it becomes possible to trade and finance smaller fractions of assets.
 This revolutionizes the investment process, opening up new opportunities in both the supply and demand sides of the market.</p>
 <p></p>
 </li>
 </ol>